Preventive Law Initiative

 Build Community

-• We offer play-based classes where community members can share skills and knowledge with the children in their community.
+• Play-based classes where community members can share skills and knowledge with the children in their community

-• We offer high school and college students valuable learning experiences in our legal clinic.
+• High school and college learning experiences at our legal clinic

-• We offer know your rights workshops on different areas of the law.
+• Know your rights workshops on different areas of the law

 Accessible Legal Services